Skip to main content

 EVAL operator

-The EVAL operator: creating an action that executes code in the lsFusion language.
+The EVAL operator creates an action that executes code in the lsFusion language.

 Syntax